Ein Rogel: Bir Ayyub

+Be'er Yoav

-Israeli geographer, Zev Vilnay, brings down an etymological account of the Arabic name Bir Ayyub, reporting in the name of the Jewish traveler, Moshe Yerushalmi, who visited Palestine in circa 1765 that there was a well-established tradition amongst Jews in the city that the original name of the well was called Be'er Yoav (Eng. 'well of Joab').
+Israeli geographer Zev Vilnay brings down an etymological account of the Arabic name Bir Ayyub, reporting in the name of the Jewish traveler Moshe Yerushalmi, who visited Palestine in circa 1765.
+According to him, there was a well-established tradition amongst Jews in the city that the original name of the well was Be'er Yoav (Eng. 'well of Joab').
 Moshe Yerushalmi wrote in his book, "The Ishmaelites say that it is Bir Ayyub ('the well of Job'), but they do not know, nor do they understand, that it is the 'well of Joab' (Heb.
 Yoav), for thus is the received tradition by the people of Israel, generation after generation, but the gentiles have reversed the letters."